How Succession Planning Can Make Your Business Stronger

 Cultivate your talent

-Succession planning can also help keep things running smoothly if one of your key employees leaves the company or is temporarily unable to work.
+Succession planning can prove useful if one of your key employees leaves the company or is temporarily unable to work.

 Of course, you’ll want to talk with your employees to see if training to move up is something they’re interested in doing.
 Not every employee wants to take on additional responsibilities, and it’s important to confirm interest before finalizing your plans.